Zannick/logic-graph/games/README.md

 Currently, the compiler only understands up to 2-dimensions (and 1-dimension can be represented as 2 trivially).
 There are three main types of movements: **free**, where the player has a full circle of motion on a plane and can move  (e.g. Ocarina of Time); **xy**, where the player can only move orthogonally in a top-down environment and moving in any dimension is effectively the same speed; and **x** / **y**, where the player has independent speeds for each dimension, e.g. a walking speed and a fall speed.

 Movements must define exactly one of those types as a key, and the value is the coordinate-system distance the player can traverse in 1 second.
-Movements other than **default** must also define **req**: the **requirements** to be able to use the movement, as a logic rule of type `boolExpr`.
+Non-base movements must also define **req**: the **requirements** to be able to use the movement, as a logic rule of type `boolExpr`.
 See the [Logic grammar reference](#logic-grammar-reference) below.

 If **x** or **y** is the type of a movement, any of the following fields may also be included:
 * **y** or **x**: the other dimension.
 Keep in mind, though, that this would mean the player can fly indefinitely where the movement is available.